Cavipor® - Reliable insulation

 In general, this measure of retro-fitting by insulating the cavity wall has an amortization period of 5-7 years making it a highly profitable investment – both economically and ecologically.
 In addition to previously established systems like stone wool, glass wool, EPS beads, synthetic resin foam, and recycled shredded paper, Cavipor® now offers a new system that combines the advantages of a hydrophobic and open-pore mineral insulation material with the fast, safe, and seamless processability of a self-sealing foam system.
 In contrast to most other systems on the market, Cavipor® foam can be disposed of along with construction waste without having to painstakingly separate it during renovations or demolitions, or re-used as a foundation material.

 Cavipor® is the world's first 3-component system for manufacturing a mineral-based in-situ foam.
 It was developed at BASF through 8 years of intensive research with over 5000 test recipes, and is protected by multiple patents.
-The system received general technical approval under construction law.
+The system received the European Technical Approval (ETA-19/0240) in 2020.

 The Cavipor® system combines the advantages of a mineral based insulation material with the simple, safe, and clean processing of a foam system.
 The water-based components can be transported and processed dust and fiber-free, offering 10x the foam volume after being expanded with air.
 The fresh foam is injected into the cavity wall through small filling holes, where it does not expand further or build up internal pressure.
 The foam's flow properties ensure that it fills the cavity layer seamlessly − largely independent of the layer's thickness and any narrow areas.